Instructors

 2. Click on the Navigation tab.

-3. Click and drag WebEx from the disabled navigation menu items to the top half.
+3. Click and drag Zoom from the disabled navigation menu items to the top half.

 4. Click Save.